 Making the Switch from City Living to Living Off the Grid

 When my husband and I found our small homestead (just under 3/4 acre) a few years ago, here in the mountains of Southern Nevada, we were SO excited!
 Actually, we still are!
 It's in a beautiful place, the neighbors are generally like-minded and amazing people, and best of all---it's OUT of the city---about an hour to be exact.
-Ironically, the one sticking point, however, was that it was Off the Grid!
+Ironically, the one sticking point for us was that it was Off the Grid!

-There are a lot of ways to live off the grid.
-Since we have only been doing this for three years now, I will just tell you a bit about our experiences.
+There are a lot of ways to live off the grid, and I'm not sure there is an actual clear definition.
+It seems it's different depending on who you talk with.
+Since we have only been doing this for four years now, I will just tell you a bit about our experiences.
+Here's our version of being off-grid:

 From Electrical Lines to Solar Power

-In the past few months, we have been fortunate to have had some help from a couple of neighbors in setting up a new system with excellent panels and ion batteries that are supposed to last 100 years---I won't be around to find out if that is true....but for now, that is hunky dory dandy with me!
+In the past few months, we have been blessed to be able to have set up a brand new solar system with excellent panels and nickel-ion batteries that are supposed to last 100 years---I won't be around to find out if that is true....but for now, that is hunky dory dandy with me!
 It was expensive, but so very worth it.

 The electrical set up in the house is similar to what you find in your typical on the grid city homes.
 The difference lies in how the power gets into the house and other areas on the property.
 Basically, the sun hits your solar panels, then channels that energy to an inverter, which then channels the energy to batteries that store the power for use.
 It's truly a magical process, I can tell you.
 I admit I do not fully understand it.
 My husband (and a really great neighbor) are the masters of that arena.